What does a transformed internal audit function look like?

 - Building a more flexible operating model with intentional and continuous collaboration across risk functions and leverage across the three lines of defense

-- Shifting from a one-size fits all approach to expanding the audit spectrum—diversifying the nature of audit activities, including issues-based reviews, audit insight workshops and more
+- Shifting from a one-size-fits-all approach to expand the audit spectrum—diversifying the nature of audit activities, including issues-based reviews, audit insight workshops and more

-- And, through data and behavioral science, identifying underlying behavioral patterns and root causes and uncovering the blind spots.
+- Using data and behavioral science to identify underlying behavioral patterns and root causes and uncovering the blind spots

 How does a transformed internal audit function work with other lines of defense?

 The three lines of defense can identify common sources of data and synergize data retrieval and analysis, so that each group is working efficiently and developing insights from a common foundation.
-And, Internal Audit can share analytics and other tools that can become real-time monitoring capabilities for the first and second line of defense.
+And internal audit teams can share and other tools that can become real-time monitoring capabilities for the first and second line of defense.
 There are many opportunities.
-With an eye toward the broader risk capabilities of the organization, Internal Audit can be a catalyst for bringing a greater level of insight and more effective assurance to the management team.
+With an eye toward the broader risk capabilities of the organization, the internal audit can be a catalyst for bringing a greater level of insight and more effective assurance to the management team.

 How to get started?

-Internal audit has an opportunity to re-envision the impact it can make for the organization and reframe the approach it takes to add value and keep pace with business change.
+Internal audit teams have an opportunity to re-envision the impact they can make for the organization and reframe the approach they take to add value and keep pace with business change.
 Some areas to consider before starting your journey:

-- Assemble a strong team ready and excited to get started on your journey
+- Assemble a strong team ready and excited get started

-- Discover new capabilities and ideas for internal audit to drive value like never before
+- Discover new capabilities and ideas for the internal audit to drive value like never before

-- Pick the ideas that would drive immediate impact with limited/no additional budget
+- Pick the ideas that would drive immediate impact with limited or no additional budget

-- Explore alternative models for sourcing talent and technology—run some pilots
+- Explore alternative models for sourcing talent and technology and run some pilots

 - Socialize and celebrate your successes.
 Every small win builds momentum!

-- Develop a roadmap for people led, data driven transformation
+- Develop a roadmap for a people-led, data-driven transformation

 What does the NextGen internal auditor look like?